MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-storage-shares.md

 # Manage storage capacity for Azure Stack Hub

-This article helps Azure Stack Hub cloud operators monitor and manage the storage capacity of their Azure Stack Hub deployment.
+You can use this article as an Azure Stack Hub cloud operators to learn how to monitor and manage the storage capacity of your Azure Stack Hub deployment.
 You can use the guidance to understand the memory available for your user's VMs.
 The Azure Stack Hub storage infrastructure allocates a subset of the total storage capacity of the Azure Stack Hub deployment as storage services.
 Storage services store a tenant's data in shares on volumes that correspond to the nodes of the deployment.

 As a cloud operator, you have a limited amount of storage to work with.
 The amount of storage is defined by the solution you implement.
 The solution is provided by your OEM vendor when you use a multinode solution, or it's provided by the hardware on which you install the Azure Stack Development Kit (ASDK).